shanewfx/vss2git/README.txt

 INFO
 --------------------------------------------------------------------------------

-This console application converts Microsoft Visual SourceSafe database to GIT or SVN repository
+vss2git / vss2svn  application converts Microsoft Visual SourceSafe database to GIT / SVN repository

 Simple cycle "ss get" "git/svn commit" is used.
 Commits are grouped by user but split by date